Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Material and methods

-In this section, we first introduce the CE loss, followed by the DSC loss.
+In this section, we first introduce the CE loss and its variant, the Focal loss, followed by the DSC loss.
 We then identify the cause of the poor calibration using the DSC loss, and use this to derive the DSC++ loss.
-After introducing softmax thresholding, the section finally concludes with details on the experiment setup and implementation.
+After introducing softmax thresholding, the section finally concludes with details on the experimental setup and implementation.